Electrolysis O Level: 5 Facts Every Student Must Know

 • Otherwise → oxygen is discharged from OH⁻ ions

-This is one of the most nuanced parts of electrolysis O level content, and it requires careful application of rules rather than rote memorisation.
-Understanding the reactivity series is essential here — our guide on the foundations of O Level Chemistry is a useful companion if you need to revise related concepts.
+This is the most nuanced part of electrolysis O level content.
+It requires careful application of rules rather than rote memorisation — understanding the reactivity series is essential here.

 Fact 5: Electroplating Is an Application of Electrolysis

-O Level students are expected to understand how electrolysis is applied in electroplating — the process of coating one metal with a thin layer of another metal to improve appearance or prevent corrosion.
+O Level students must understand how electrolysis is applied in electroplating — coating one metal with a thin layer of another to improve appearance or prevent corrosion.
+In electroplating:

 • The object to be plated is used as the cathode